Lateral Raise Standing

 Downward movement/eccentric phase:

-- In a controlled fashion, slowly lower the dumbbells by reversing the movement to starting position.
+- In a controlled fashion, slowly lower the weight by reversing the movement to starting position.

 FAQ'S & FACTS ABOUT Lateral Raise Standing

-A dumbbell lateral raise is a resistance exercise, which targets the middle deltoid.
-This exercise is performed with two dumbbells.
+A cable lateral raise is a resistance exercise, which targets the middle deltoid.
+This exercise is performed at a cable crossover station.
 It is performed standing while raising both arms against resistance to the sides of the body.

 The concentric portion of the lift is shoulder abduction.
-The eccentric portion is shoulder adduction as the dumbbells are lowered.
+The eccentric portion is shoulder adduction as the weight is lowered.

 The purpose of the lateral raise is to strengthen the middle deltoid while also promoting the hypertrophy (increases in size) of this muscle.